stale2000/segwit2X-support-tracking/README.md

 ### Non-committal
 These companies are aware of segwit2X but have explicity refused to state whether they will support it or will not support it.
+- [Bitt](https://imgur.com/a/t1t3N) - "We are following the landscape closely, but can't give official word at this time."
+- [CoinCorner](https://imgur.com/a/oESKJ) - "we will make an announcement to our clients in due course."
+- [itBit](https://imgur.com/a/5mqR5) - "We haven’t stated any particular policy with regards to Segwit2x."
+- [MaiCoin](https://imgur.com/a/edh4H) - "At this moment we have not decided on whether we will support Segwit2x."
+- [BuyABitcoin](https://imgur.com/a/WysZD) - " It is currently too early to have a solid decision on our stance with this.
+We are definitely interested in providing our service on the chain that is the most popular to our customer base "

 ### No Segwit2X / Bitcoin Core
 The companies are either opposed to segwit2X, or have stated that they will follow Bitcoin Core (which is currently strongly opposed to segwit2X).

+- [belgacoin](https://imgur.com/a/5lOuD) "Currently, we follow Bitcoin Core's direction."
+- [FoxBit](https://imgur.com/a/006zV) "We support Bitcoin Core"
+-

 ### Unknown
 These are companies which I do not currently have any evidence of what they support or do not support as it directly relates to segwit2X.